otamam818/CrabSafe/README.md

 - There is no point in learning and shifting a codebase to an API that will take time to learn and doesn't even account for the most basic of situations
 - If a team wants to bring along the correctness of functional programming, they may as well just use something as fleshed-out as `Effect`, _even if it has an extra learning curve_.

-Thus what `rustInterfaces` aims to do differently is to **provide API that works _as if it's integrated into the core-api_** within the client-side (and if it grows, then maybe on the server-side too).
+Thus what `crabSafe` aims to do differently is to **provide API that works _as if it's integrated into the core-api_** within the client-side (and if it grows, then maybe on the server-side too).

 </details>
 <br />

 # Setup
+An installer is being made for this, but for now, feel free to use `rustInterfaces`, the previous version:
 1. Copy the `rustInterfaces.ts` file into your environment wherever you want to use it.
 2. Remove the `import { DOMParser, Document }` statement if you are using it in client-side code or non-deno code